kirillbobyrev/code-clone-detection-llvm-devmtg15-poster/README.md

 This research resulted in `alpha.clone.CloneChecker` in [Clang Static Analyzer](http://clang-analyzer.llvm.org/index.html).
-This check is capable of detecting a part of what the original imporementation was able to detect, but is more stable and production-ready.
+This check is capable of detecting a part of what the original implementation was able to detect, but is more stable and production-ready.

 [Unit